MoyinOmonije/Quizzy/README.md

 # Quizzy
-A small ReactJS based multiple-choice quiz webapp based on project 2 for the anxend interview challenge.
+A ReactJS based multiple-choice quiz webapp based on project.
 Makes use of Vue, TypeScript, React and EdgeDB.

 The app has a timer (progress bar) that visually depicts the amount of time left before the next question is automatically chosen.